Vedenin/useful-java-links/README.md

 * [Spring Boot](http://projects.spring.io/spring-boot/) - Microframework which simplifies the development of new Spring applications.
 * [Spring](http://projects.spring.io/spring-framework/) - Provides many packages ranging from dependency injection to aspect-oriented programming to security.
 * [Vaadin](https://vaadin.com/) - Event-driven framework build on top of GWT.
 Uses server-side architecture with Ajax on the client-side.

+#### Template Engine

+*Tools which substitute expressions in a template.*

+* [Apache Velocity](http://velocity.apache.org/) - Templates for HTML pages, emails or source code generation in general.
+* [FreeMarker](http://freemarker.incubator.apache.org/) - General templating engine without any heavyweight or opinionated dependencies.
+* [Handlebars.java](http://jknack.github.io/handlebars.java/) - Logic-less and semantic Mustache templates.
+* [Thymeleaf](http://www.thymeleaf.org/) - Aims to be a substitute for JSP and works for XML files in general.

 ### 5. GUI